The Tales of Hoffman

 to help her ignore the persuasive Dr. Miracle.
 The wily doctor conjures

-her mother's portrait to come to life, and tells Antonia that her mother
+her mother's portrait to come to life, and tells Antonia that her

 is speaking through him and challenging Antonia to equal her fame.